cosmos/relayer/testnets/README.md

 rly k a {{dst_chain_id}}

 # ensure you have funds on both chains...
+# this adds tokens to your addresses from each chain's faucet
 rly testnets request {{src_chain_id}}
 rly tst req {{dst_chain_id}}